 Let’s talk about how I organize my sewing threads first!

-Pegboard Thread Storage
+1. Pegboard Thread Storage

 I got this really cute sewing machine wire thread spool storage from Hobby Lobby a few years ago.
 It was only $6 when on a 50% off sale!

-VERY Large Sewing Thread Wall Organizer Behind the Door
+2. VERY Large Sewing Thread Wall Organizer Behind the Door

-When I absolutely ran out of all space in my sewing corner on the visible wall and floor, it was time to start thinking of creative ways for sewing thread organization.
+When I absolutely ran out of wall space in my sewing corner on the visible wall and floor, it was time to start thinking of creative ways for sewing thread organization.

 I used 2 of the June Tailor 120 spool thread organizers to make this monster rack.
 (For the record, the quality of wooden spool holders these days is NOT what they used to be!)

-However, I’ve found this is exceedingly difficult to keep up with.
+However, I’ve found this exceedingly difficult to keep up with.
 I’m constantly finishing spools of thread or adding new ones and anxiously trying to reorganize the entire thing to keep up with the color progression.

-DIY Serger Thread Organization
+Serger Thread Storage Ideas

-Since I recently added a coverstitch machine to my collection, I decided to splurge on 3-4 cones of my favorite serger threads in the most blendable colors to have a second set for my coverstitch.
+Since I recently added a coverstitch machine to my collection, I splurged on 3-4 cones of my favorite serger threads in the most blendable colors to have a second set.
 As such, I outgrew the serger thread storage space in my drawers and needed a location for these new cones.

 They are 32″ long, which was almost the exact size I needed.
 Each ledge holds 15 serger threads.
 So, this means I can gaze lovingly at 30 spools of serger thread with my two shelves.

 They’re not oriented exactly where I wanted them to go in relation to the thread rack storage conglomerate, unfortunately.
-But, I had to be flexible in missing the door hinges and door knob when the door was opening.
+But, I had to be flexible in missing the door hinges and doorknob when the door was opening.

 Machine Embroidery Thread Storage